 The bacteria that build up in periodontal pockets can cause cavities below the gumline.
 These bacteria can eat through tooth enamel and infect the pulp inside teeth.
 Once bacteria make their way into the pulp of a tooth, a root canal or tooth extraction is the only way to prevent the infection from spreading to other teeth, the jawbone, and the bloodstream.

 Removing harmful bacteria and tartar buildup from periodontal pockets helps patients achieve better oral health, which limits the risk of cavities, infections, and other health conditions.

 Research indicates that the bacteria that cause gum disease are linked to various systemic health conditions, including:

 Scaling and root planing help to remove these disease-causing bacteria from the mouth, which improves patients’ overall health.

 More Attractive Smile

 Tartar can negatively impact the appearance of patients’ smiles and cause bad breath.
 Scaling and root planing removes unsightly tartar buildup, which allows patients to speak and smile with unlimited confidence.

 Schedule a Scaling and Root Planing Appointment Today

 If you’re looking for a Lakewood dentist to help you manage gum disease with scaling and root planing treatments, then schedule an appointment at Lakewood Dental Group now.
 Our team can help you get healthy teeth and gums for a stronger, healthier smile.

-New and existing patients can schedule an appointment by sending us a message online or by calling our Dallas dental office at (214) 827-1885.
+New and existing patients can schedule an appointment online or call our Dallas dental office at (214) 827-1885.